Make business sense of technical structures in applications and databases,

 Co-location of models, schemas, and code, for DevOps deployment

 Data models provide an abstraction describing and documenting the information system of an enterprise.
 Data models provide value in understanding, communication, collaboration, and governance.
 They are great to iterate designs without writing a line of code.
 They are easy to read for humans and can serve as a reference to feed data dictionaries used by the various data citizens on the business side.

 Schemas provide “consumable” collections of objects describing the layout or structure of a file, a transaction, or a database.
 A schema is a scope contract between producers and consumers of data, and an authoritative source of structure.

-Putting it all together is easy with integration of all the pieces of the puzzle.
-Design and maintain data models in Hackolade, then publish to data dictionaries so business users always have an up-to-date view of data structures being deployed across the technology landscape with synchronized schemas.
+Putting it all together is easy with the integration of all the pieces of the puzzle.
+Design and maintain data models in Hackolade Studio, then publish to data dictionaries so business users always have an up-to-date view of data structures being deployed across the technology landscape with synchronized schemas.
 Voilà!

 Note that some of our customers have pushed this even further.
-Leveraging custom properties, they create hooks for code generation of data classes and REST APIs used in different application components to provide the foundation for architectural lineage.
+Leveraging custom properties, they implement model-driven code generation of data classes and REST APIs used in different application components to provide the foundation for architectural lineage.